NandanaRajesh25/ISL_Fingerspelling_Teaching_Assistant-MainProject/README.md

 ## Project Overview

-**Sign & Spell** is a full-stack web application designed for young deaf students and sign language learners.
+**SignSync** is a full-stack web application designed for young deaf students and sign language learners.
 It bridges the gap between sign language hand gestures and literacy by:

 - 🎥 Capturing **live webcam frames** in the browser
 - 🧠 Running inference on a **MobileViT** model (via a Python backend)